 Vicki proudly served as President of the Oregon Association of Defense Counsel in 2018.
 She has long been active in OADC, having served three years as an officer, (2016-2018), three years as a board member (2013-2015), and six years working up the leadership ladder in the New Lawyers Practice Group.
 At the national level, Vicki is heavily involved in the Federation of Defense & Corporate Counsel, serving on its Admission and Local Meeting Project Committees, and is the current Chair of the Commercial Litigation Section and Vice Chair of the Professional Women’s Forum.

 Vicki also regularly presents at professional and continuing education seminars.
+At the FDCC's 2019 Winter Meeting, she presented on obstacles that arise when arbitrating and litigating disputes.
 On a commercial litigation panel at the FDCC’s 2018 Annual Meeting, she addressed arbitrability issues affecting claims by third parties.
 She moderated a panel discussion on closing arguments at the 2017 FDCC Winter Meeting, and she spoke on motor vehicle dealer surety bonds at the 2016 Defense Research Institute Annual Meeting.
 Vicki was part of a panel discussing motions against pleadings at a 2013 CLE seminar co-sponsored by OADC and the Jackson County Bar Association.
 She spoke about how to be a successful second-chair trial attorney at the 2012 OADC Annual Convention, and she presented twice at the Oregon Professional Liability Fund’s Learning the Ropes CLE for newly admitted lawyers (2006 and 2007).
 She also authors articles for FDCC and DRI publications, and regularly contributes substantive content to Bodyfelt Mount’s website and newsletter.